 Although there’s no avoiding many of these costs, you should never be asked to pay more than what the third-party charges to perform the service.

-To determine the fees charged by your lender, ask him/her to prepare a good-faith estimate (GFE).
-The GFE is required by law and must disclose all lender fees and third-party fees as well.
+To determine the fees charged by your lender, ask him/her to prepare a Loan Estimate (LE).
+The LE is required by law and must disclose all lender fees and third-party fees as well.
+It also indicates the services that you're permitted to shop around for, such as title insurance.
 Depending on how these services are completed, fees may be waived or reduced.
 Generally, fees that are intended to cover the cost of your lender doing business can be negotiated.
 These might include fees charged for processing your application (loan origination fee), commitment fees, and underwriting fees.